gohugoio/hugo/content/en/hugo-modules/configuration.md

 {{< gomodules-info >}}

-## Module Config: mounts
+## Module configuration: mounts

 {{% note %}}
-When the `mounts` config was introduced in Hugo 0.56.0, we were careful to preserve the existing `contentDir`, `staticDir`, and similar configuration to make sure all existing sites just continued to work.
+When the `mounts` configuration was introduced in Hugo 0.56.0, we were careful to preserve the existing `contentDir`, `staticDir`, and similar configuration to make sure all existing sites just continued to work.
 But you should not have both: if you add a `mounts` section you should remove the old `contentDir`, `staticDir`, etc. settings.
 {{% /note %}}

 {{% note %}}